Last updated on June 14th, 2021

-However if you are just looking at buying stocks and ETFs, then it will not really matter for you.
+However if you are just looking at buying stocks and ETFs, then it will not really which platform you choose!

 Types of Exchanges Available

-Tiger Brokers allows you to trade from 5 different exchanges.
+Tiger Brokers allows you to trade in 5 exchanges.

-Meanwhile, you can trade in 23 different exchanges from Saxo!
+Meanwhile, Saxo offers you 23 different exchanges to trade in!

-Here are some of the different exchanges that you are able to trade on using both platforms:
+Here are some of the exchanges that you are able to trade on using both platforms: